vmware-archive/declarative-cluster-management/README.md

 ### Pre-requisites

-1. Maven and JDK 12 for building.
+1. Gradle and JDK 12 for building.

 2. We test regularly on OSX and Ubuntu 18.04.